Macrometacorp/docs/docs/photoniq/faas/index.md

 PhotonIQ FaaS (Function as a Service) is an edge-computing service that allows you to run code  without managing the complex infrastructure.
 Deployed functions are executed from the closest point of presence to customers.

-PhotonIQ FaaS supports a JavaScript and Python, empowering developers with flexibility and eliminating vendor lock-in.
+PhotonIQ FaaS supports Rust and Python, empowering developers with flexibility and eliminating vendor lock-in.
 This platform is tailored for applications requiring high performance, rapid scalability, and low latency, making it an ideal solution for modern, cloud-native development.

 PhotonIQ FaaS revolutionizes application development by abstracting the complexities of infrastructure management, allowing you to deploy fast and scalable serverless functions globally.
 Whether you are processing data, integrating services, or building an entire application, PhotonIQ FaaS provides the tools and performance you need to succeed.